Hongrui24/NeuralHawkesPytorch/README.md

 <pre>!cd NeuralHawkesPytorch</pre>
 Then you can type the command in this section 2. and 3. to train and test the model.

-5. Notice:
-The dataset in this repository is truncated from the original data due to the large dataset and long training time.
-You may train the data in this repository with at least 20 epochs to get a similar result below.
-The training process takes about 30 minutes, and the original dataset may be trained for at least 4 hours for about 10 epochs.
-The original dataset can be found in [this page](https://github.com/dunan/NeuralPointProcess/tree/master/data/synthetic) and [here](https://github.com/HMEIatJHU/neurawkes/tree/master/data)
 ## Testing:
 ### Data Source and Structure:
 We use the data provided by the Hongyuan Mei and Du Nan to do tests.